rebellon-carina/AMES_RegressionModels/README.md

 # Summary and Recommendation:

 ***Data Science Summary and Recommendation:*** *Recommendation is limited to the scope of this project*.
 Subset selection seems to be a good consideration for feature selections.
 Polynomial features help increase the prediction accuracy, however the models are more difficult to interpret.
+Linear Regression with polynomial features performs best in train dataset, but poorly in the test dataset, means that it is overfitting.
+It is better to use Ridge and Lasso models for datasets with Polynomial features.

 ***Business Problem Summary and Recommendation:***  Buyer can choose Neighborhood with slightly above average overall quality and price is below average.
 For more details, please refer to "Project 2 _ Ames Housing Data and Kaggle Challenge.pptx"